-The changes made by Clauses 11 and 12 of the Illegal Migration Bill will decimate individuals' ability to challenge their detention.
+The changes made by Clauses 12 and 13 of the Illegal Migration Bill will decimate individuals' ability to challenge their detention, particularly without the amendments introduced in the House of Lords to protect children and pregnant women and to retain all of the Hardial Singh principles which are well-established in the common law.
 In doing so, the Illegal Migration Bill's provisions put people at unnecessary risk of harm caused by detention, including those who are most vulnerable.